graypants/mraid_cn/mraid_en.md

 1. Ad identifies itself as MRAID as early as possible by invoking MRAID script tag.`<script src="mraid.js"></script>`
 2. SDK/MRAID-compatible Container

 	a.
 Optionally detects the script call

 	b.
 Always provides the MRAID JavaScript bridge for MRAID ads

 	c.
 Provides limited MRAID object with an MRAID State = “loading” and the ability to query the state

 3. If the ad uses createElement, needs to wait for mraid.js to finish loading
 4. If MRAID State=”loading” then ad listens for “ready” event with mraid.addEventListener('ready')
 5. SDK/Container finishes initializing MRAID library into the webview

 	a.
 Changes the MRAID state to “default” and the StateChange Event is triggered

 	b.
 Fires the MRAID “ready” event

-6. Ad's "ready" event listener is triggered and ad JavaScriptcan now use the MRAID APIs
+6. Ad's "ready" event listener is triggered and ad JavaScript can now use the MRAID APIs

 **ready** event